serge-m/serge-m.github.io/content/2014/11/graduated-non-convexity-scheme-gnc.md

 Slug: graduated-non-convexity-scheme-gnc
 Tags: optical flow

-<div dir="ltr" style="text-align: left;" trbidi="on">Optimization of energy terms can be difficult in OF, because of  non-convexity and local optima.
+Optimization of energy terms can be difficult in OF, because of  non-convexity and local optima.
 Construct a series of energy functions